jkilmartin/Star-Wars-Reborn/CONTRIBUTING.md

 ```

 #### Single-file component filename casing
-Filenames of single-file components should either be always PascalCase or always kebab-case.
+Filenames of single-file components should always be PascalCase.
 ###### Bad
 ```
 components/